pulumi/docs/pulumi-hugo/themes/default/content/blog/next-level-iac-package-ecosystems/index.md

 Yeah, hard-coding the MIME type for every file I need to upload is a not going to scale.
 In fact, I’m probably going to get a random directory full of files I need to iterate over, each with different file types, and it will change every time it runs, and we won’t know what type of file it is ahead of time.

 Packages to the rescue!!
-Turns out that determining the MIME type of a file in TypeScript only involves importing a community-created [`mime-types`][npm-mimetypes] [library][python-mimetypes] and a single function call to guess the mimetype:
+Turns out that determining the MIME type of a file only involves importing a community-created module like [`mime-types`][npm-mimetypes] in TypeScript, or using the [mimetypes][python-mimetypes] module from Python's standard library, and a single function call to guess the MIME type:

 {{< chooser language "typescript,python" />}}